From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs

 Our experiments indicate that \textit{traditional APR techniques} were unable to repair any bugs within our dataset.
-A deeper analysis suggests the limitation stems from two main factors: \textit{(i)} the unavailability of fixes within the current version of the program, as many fixes may only exist in earlier versions~\cite{barr2014plastic}, and \textit{(ii)} the inadequacy of existing bug-fixing patterns, which do not encompass many of the bugs present in our dataset.
-For instance, Figures~(\ref{fig:regressionbug-84}a) and~(\ref{fig:regressionbug-84}b) present the bug-inducing and bug-fixing changes for \textit{RegressionBug-84} from the \textsc{RegMiner4APR} benchmark.
+A deeper analysis suggests the limitation stems from two main factors: \textit{(i)} the unavailability of fixes within the current version of the program, as many fixes may only exist in earlier versions~\cite{barr2014plastic}, and \textit{(ii)} the inadequacy of existing bug-fixing patterns, which do not encompass many of the bugs present in our dataset. \firstrevision{For instance, Figures~(\ref{fig:regressionbug-84}a) and~(\ref{fig:regressionbug-84}b) present the bug-inducing and bug-fixing changes for \textit{RegressionBug-84} from the \textsc{RegressionBug4APR} benchmark.
 In this case, the error emerged when developers sought to enhance system performance but inadvertently introduced implementation errors, resulting in subtle semantic bugs.
-The most straightforward resolution involved reverting the previous changes to eliminate the bug.
-However, if this bug is examined in isolation, without considering the associated regression-inducing commit, as is often the case with many APR tools, the bug-fixing pattern appears more complex, requiring numerous modifications.
+The most straightforward resolution involved reverting the previous changes to eliminate the fault.
+However, if this bug is examined in isolation, without considering the associated regression-inducing commit, as is often the case with many APR tools, the bug-fixing pattern appears more complex, requiring numerous modifications that fall outside the scope of existing fix templates.
 This complexity likely explains the limited applicability of such patterns in state-of-the-art APR techniques.
-Conversely, if the regression-inducing commit is included in the input, a simple \textit{“Revert to Previous Statement”} pattern could effectively resolve the issue.
+Conversely, if the regression-inducing commit is included in the input, a simple \textit{“Revert to Previous Statement”} pattern could effectively resolve the issue.}

 Moving to more advanced approaches, APR techniques based on large language models demonstrate significantly improved performance over traditional tools.
 We categorize these techniques into two main families: \textit{fine-tuning-based} and \textit{prompt-based} methods.
 Our results show promising outcomes, some bugs can be fixed with minimal context, requiring only the buggy function and debugging information.
 However, other bugs necessitate richer contextual information to understand the cause of the regression and to reuse relevant variables or logic from earlier versions to construct the correct fix (e.g., reverting a previous change as in \textit{RegressionBug-84}).